Max Horton: Commander, Northern Patrol

+Commander-in-Chief, Western Approaches

 Having been promoted to full Admiral on 9 January 1941, Horton was appointed Commander-in-Chief, Western Approaches Command on 17 November 1942.

-Here he instituted a series of tactical changes in the way the escort ships were to be used.
+He instituted a series of tactical changes in the way the escort ships were to be used.
 In addition to the existing escort group system, in which groups of ships were assigned to defend the perimeter of convoy boxes, Horton instituted a system of support groups, who would also travel with the convoys, but have much more freedom in pursuing submarines to the death, even if such action necessitated leaving the convoy for longer periods of time than were considered acceptable for escort groups.
 Horton's support groups proved to be decisive in the crucial spring of 1943, taking the battle to the U-boats and crushing the morale of the U-boat arm with persistent and successful counterattacks.

-Horton is widely credited, along with his predecessor, Admiral Sir Percy Noble, as being one of the most crucial figures in the Allied victory in the Atlantic.
+Horton is widely credited, along with his predecessor, Admiral Sir Percy Noble, as having been one of the most crucial figures in the Allied victory in the Atlantic.

+Retiremement

 In August 1945, Max Horton, at his own request, was placed on the retired list in order to facilitate the promotion of younger officers.

+Recognition

-He was made a Knight Grand Cross of the Order of the Bath in June 1945 and was Bath King of Arms from January 1946.
+Horton was made a Knight Grand Cross of the Order of the Bath in June 1945 and was Bath King of Arms from January 1946.
 He was awarded the Freedom of the City of Liverpool.